Kamran-360/Kamran-360/README.md

 # Kamran Rasheed

 ## Introduction
 Welcome to my GitHub profile!
-I am Kamran Rasheed, and I'm passionate about software development, with expertise in Node.js, JavaScript, SJ (assuming a typo, assuming you meant JS), C++, and Python.
-This repository is a collection of my projects and contributions.
+I am Kamran Rasheed, and I'm passionate about software development, with expertise in Node.js, JavaScript, C++, and Python.My repos are collection of my projects and contributions.

 ## Skills
 - Node.js, JavaScript (All major libraries & frameworks)